awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-ex-client.md

-# Get the Amazon Sagemaker Boto 3 Client<a name="automatic-model-tuning-ex-client"></a>
+# Get the Amazon SageMaker Boto 3 Client<a name="automatic-model-tuning-ex-client"></a>

-Import libraries and get a Boto3 client, which you use to call the hyperparameter tuning APIs\.

-In the new Jupyter notebook, type the following code:
+Import Amazon SageMaker Python SDK, AWS SDK for Python \(Boto3\), and other Python libraries\.
+In a new Jupyter notebook, paste the following code to the first cell:

 ```
 import sagemaker
 import boto3
-from sagemaker.predictor import csv_serializer    # Converts strings for HTTP POST requests on inference

 import numpy as np                                # For performing matrix operations and numerical processing
 import pandas as pd                               # For manipulating tabular data